PearLtd/scripts/How2Build-Deb_RPM_IPK.md

-# How to build deb, rpm, ipk packages:
+# How to build deb, rpm, ipk packages.

+This document is a memo for building our software package for Ubuntu, CentOS, OpenWRT, etc.

 ## deb
 + http://forum.ubuntu.org.cn/viewtopic.php?f=56&t=454338